NixOS/nix/doc/manual/src/expressions/builtins.md

     container contains a number of servlets (`*.war` files) each exported under a specific URI prefix.
-So the servlet configuration is a list of sets containing the `path` and `war` of the servlet ([???](#ex-toxml-co-servlets)).
-This kind of information is
-    difficult to communicate with the normal method of passing information through an environment variable, which just concatenates everything together into a string (which might just work in this case, but wouldn’t work if fields are optional or contain lists themselves).
+So the servlet configuration is a list of sets containing the `path` and `war` of the servlet (①).
+This kind of information is difficult to communicate with the normal method of passing information through an environment variable, which just concatenates everything together into a string (which might just work in this case, but wouldn’t work if fields are optional or contain lists themselves).
 Instead the Nix expression is converted to an XML representation with `toXML`, which is unambiguous and can easily be processed with the appropriate tools.
 For instance, in the example an XSLT stylesheet (at point ②) is applied to it (at point ①) to generate the XML configuration file for the Jetty server.
 The XML representation produced at point ③ by `toXML` is as follows:

         <?xml version='1.0' encoding='utf-8'?>
         <expr>